1.1 London Atlantic Amerian Jazz Recordings LTZK 15000 series

 Not previously seen, a London Atlantic “American 8000 Series” all-plum label, courtesy of LJC poster Bill B

-In 1966, with the so-called “British Invasion” led by groups like Cream and Led Zepplin, Atlantic moved their UK distribution agreement from Decca (who pressed the excellent London Atlantic label jazz releases in the UK, example below) to Polydor, who records I believe were pressed by Phillips and not comparable with the fearsome engineering skills of Decca, which were honed in the recording and manufacture of classical music records.
+In 1966, with the so-called “British Invasion” led by groups like Cream and Led Zepplin, Atlantic moved their UK distribution agreement from Decca (who pressed the excellent London Atlantic label jazz releases in the UK, example below) to Polydor, who were primarily a distribution operation, whose records I believe were pressed by Phillips and not comparable with the fearsome engineering skills of Decca, which were honed in the recording and manufacture of classical music records.

 4. 1966-68 Orange / Plum “small logo box” Mono – UK Polydor

-(P) 1963 indicates date of copyright assertion of Pithecanthropus Erectus not manufacture in UK
+(P) 1963 indicates date of copyright assertion of Pithecanthropus Erectus in the USA not date of manufacture in UK

-From here on Atlantic in Europe and UK follow the Red and Green design.
+From here on Atlantic in Europe and UK follow the red/orange and green design.